vojtkobrian/PhotographyPortfolio/README.md

-# PhotographyPortfolio
+# Photography Portfolio
-A photographers portfolio showcasing their work
+A photographers portfolio showcasing their work.

+#In Progress Fixes
+Adjusting mobile experience